Communicate data with clarity and purpose.

 Evaluate your chart

-Run your visualization through 20 questions that check message clarity, chart structure, data integrity, design, and storytelling.
+Run your visualization through 28 questions that check message clarity, chart structure, integrity, context, and accessibility.
 Catch the problems before your audience does.

 02